wp-plugins/gplus-comments/readme.txt

 I can be reached many different ways all listed on http://en.gravatar.com/imbrandon , including Email, Phone, or Other Social Networks.

 == Change Log ==
+= 1.4.6 =
+* load a default comments file with no native comments shown but an error message if comments.php cannot be found for native comments
+* better error message with link to PHP info on php.net about PHP version 5.3+ requirement and upgrade proceedures
+* loading google+ and facebook javascript the common way shown in the examples instead of a custom js function for better compatability with Google +1, Pintrest, Facbook "Like", and other 3rd party buttons.

 = 1.4.5 =
 * load comments.php in a alternate way if the default does not exist in the current theme